Hit enter after type your search item

 Git merge remote

-Until now, the work is smooth.
-Only a simple merging issue raised and we easily resolved this.
+Until now, the work has been smooth.
+Only a simple merging issue was raised and we easily resolved this.

 Scenario # 2 – working on the same file